Did you know that there’s a specific order that you need to follow when disconnecting your battery terminals?

 Alternatively, you can use a battery disconnect switch (also known as a kill switch) which attaches to the negative terminal to cut the electrical connection.
 The battery disconnect switch makes an excellent anti-theft device for other times too.

 And finally, if you plan to leave your battery unused for a long time, you may want to attach it to a battery tender to help maintain its charge.
-This ensures that it can be up and running when you need it again.
+The battery tender ensures that it can be up and running when you need it again.

 2. What’s A Lead Acid Battery?